ElectricRCAircraftGuy/eRCaGuy_dotfiles/printers/Brother_MFC-9340CDW/README.md

 #### Summary

 1. "Driverless" drivers: make the printer convert a file to printer code.
-The printer takes about **2 minutes per page** to print.
+The printer takes about **2 minutes per page** to print since it has _tiny RAM_ and a _slow processor_.
 1. Brother drivers: make the computer convert a file to printer code, and then send it to the printer.
 The printer takes about **10 seconds per page** to print.

 #### Details